Details: New Air France La Premiere First Class Cabin

 Lufthansa’s new A350 first class

-• From a staffing perspective, how exactly do you do that efficiently, because you’re still going to need two flight attendants working in first class, to be able to offer a good service level (you need one in the galley and one in the cabin)?
+From a staffing perspective, how exactly do you do that efficiently?
+Because you’re still going to need two flight attendants working in first class, to be able to offer a good service level, as you need one in the galley and one in the cabin?

-I’d say the most exciting update is that first class is planned not only as a reconfiguration for existing Boeing 777s, but also for some upcoming Airbus A350s.
-It remains to be seen how many A350s will get first class — will it just be A350-1000s delivered way down the line, or could some of the newer A350-900s also get first class?
+What I’m most excited about is that Air France not only plans to reconfigure existing Boeing 777s with first class, but also plans to introduce first class on more aircraft, presumably Airbus A350s.
+It remains to be seen how many A350s will get first class — will it just be A350-1000s delivered down the line, or could some of the newer A350-900s also get first class?
 I suspect it’s the former, but only time will tell…

 Bottom line

-Air France’s new La Premiere first class is now expected to be unveiled in 2024, with entry into service planned for early 2025.
+Air France’s new La Premiere first class should be unveiled soon, and will enter service by early 2025.
 The airline has revealed that first class will feature just three seats, so it’ll be a very exclusive cabin.
+Perhaps the most exciting development is that Air France plans to expand its first class footprint to more aircraft, so it won’t just be select 777s that have first class.

 What do you make of Air France’s first class plans?